jinghuazhao/INF/docs/csd3/README.md

 # CSD3

+CSD3 is the HPC Linux clusters used at the University of Cambridge, with which this document is associated.

 **NOTE**: [merge.sh](merge.sh) and [INTERVAL-fm.ini](INTERVAL-fm.ini) now work directly with the original INTERVAL bgen files.
 The alphabetical list is as follows.

 ## 3d scatter plot